sogebot/sogeBot/CONTRIBUTING.md

   If you are updating non project files like CONTRIBUTING.md, travis.yml, use `chore`

     `chore: update CONTRIBUTING.md`

+- Commit title should be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names

+- If fixing issue, use `Closes` or `Fixes` keywords in commit description to link with issue or idea

   Example of full commit message: